jenkinsci/sse-gateway-plugin/README.md

 The API is quite simple, allowing you to `subscribe` to (and `unsubscribe` from) Jenkins event notification "channels".

+## Configuration

+Due to some possible memory leak if message are never delivered, the messages have some System properties configuration parameters to avoid:
+* `org.jenkinsci.plugins.ssegateway.sse.EventDispatcher.RETRY_QUEUE_EVENT_LIFETIME` (default 300sec): definite how long an entry can stay in the queue
+* `org.jenkinsci.plugins.ssegateway.sse.EventDispatcher.RETRY_QUEUE_PROCESSING_DELAY` (default 250ms): time between each send retry

 ## Subscribing to "job" channel events (basic)

 The "job" channel is where you listen for events relating to Jenkins Jobs, all of which are enumerated in